← Back to Blog

 Take the diagnostic built specifically for your context.
 Visit houseofmastery.co/diagnostic.

-Dr. Job Mogire is a board-certified cardiologist, author of three books, and the founder of House of Mastery.
-He created the ALCARRA Protocol and the 36 Frequencies Matrix, frameworks that have guided men and women through profound transformation across more than 50 countries on multiple continents.
-He writes and teaches about the unfinished life not as an outside observer, but as someone who intimately understands the unique pressures and patterns that keep even the most successful individuals from their deepest fulfillment.
-That reckoning with his own journey is the foundation of everything he builds.
-His work sits at the intersection of medicine, identity, and human performance, offering a precise diagnostic for those who feel stuck.
-His deepest conviction is simple: the people most capable of finishing are often the ones who have been running the longest.
-House of Mastery exists because he refused to leave that insight theoretical, offering a practical path to completion.
+Dr. Job Mogire is a board-certified cardiologist (MD, FACP, FACC), author of three books, and founder of House of Mastery.
+He created the ALCARRA Protocol and the 36 Frequencies Matrix.
+He writes and teaches about the unfinished life not as an outside observer, but as someone who navigated its costs for years.
+His work sits at the intersection of medicine, identity, and human performance.
+His deepest conviction: the people most capable of finishing are often the ones who have been running the longest.
+House of Mastery exists because he refused to leave that insight theoretical.

 Find out which of the nine patterns is keeping you stuck.